 Following a lengthy legal process that was deliberately concealed from the rest of the Nigerian Government, in 2017 the private arbitration tribunal ordered Nigeria to pay P&ID US$6.6 billion in damages with interest accruing from 20 March 2013 at a rate of seven per cent, which equates to more than US$1 million a day.
-It now stands at nearly US$10 billion.
+It now stands at almost US$11 billion.

 Nigeria now faces a situation where a shell company with little credibility could be paid a sum double the combined budgets of three of its most important spending ministries.
 The contract is a clear example of a highly orchestrated scam.